-THINK WOOD.
+STUDIO SPOTLIGHT BY THINK WOOD

-A Better World Through Design With 50 locations worldwide, Gensler is the largest architecture and design firm in the world.
-Named one of the 10 most interactive architect companies three times by Fast Company, the employee-owned firm is proving itself to be a nimble giant-pushing the boundaries of what is possible through the power of design.
+With 50 locations worldwide, Gensler is the largest architecture and design firm in the world.
+Named one of the 10 most innovative architecture companies three times by Fast Company, the employee-owned firm is proving itself to be a nimble giant-pushing the boundaries of what is possible through the power of design.